pritam-patil/readers-nest/README.md

 - v0.4 RignLoaders as Home Icon, Fastclick, favicon update
 - v0.5 Separate css for Picker, post loader position at center, new tags (science, tv, food)
 - v0.6 meta tags for SEO, clean-up
+- v0.7 site-icon in header, site-color meta update, post font and color update, like and comments icon from cdn